hassan-alnasser/Dog_Breed_Identification_App/README.md

 - Create a CNN to Classify Dog Breeds (from Scratch)
 - Use a CNN to Classify Dog Breeds (using Transfer Learning)
 - Create a CNN to Classify Dog Breeds (using Transfer Learning)
-- Write your Algorithm
+- Write our Algorithm
-- Test Your Algorithm
+- Test our Algorithm

 <a id='flask'></a>